Seven Pounds

-Seven Pounds is a 2008 American drama film directed by Gabriele Muccino starring Will Smith as a man who sets out to change the lives of seven people.
-Rosario Dawson, Woody Harrelson, and Barry Pepper also star.
-The film was released in theaters in the United States and Canada on December 19, 2008, by Columbia Pictures.
-Despite receiving negative reviews, it was a box-office success, grossing US $168,168,201 worldwide against an estimated budget of $55 million.
+Seven Pounds is a 2008 American drama film directed by Gabriele Muccino, written by Grant Nieporte, and starring Will Smith as a man who sets out to change the lives of seven people; Rosario Dawson, Woody Harrelson, and Barry Pepper also star.
+The film was released in theaters in the United States of America on December 19, 2008, by Columbia Pictures.
+Despite receiving negative reviews from critics, it was a box-office success, grossing $169.7 million worldwide against a production budget of $54 million.